Granola with Milk & Berries | No-Cook Backpacking Recipe

 Consider trying our flavorful and nutrition-packed Lemon Blueberry Oatmeal ultralight backpacking breakfast recipe.

-When you’re ready to add to your no-cook meal repertoire, be sure to check out our favorite no-cook backpacking recipes.
+When you’re ready to add to your no-cook meal repertoire, check out our favorite no-cook backpacking recipes.

 Sign-Up & Save!